huof6829/gorm-zero/README.md

 A go-zero gorm extension with native Redis support.
 If you use go-zero, and you want to use GORM with native Redis client.
 You can use this extension.

 ## Features
-- Native Redis support (github.com/redis/go-redis/v9)
+- ✅ Native Redis support (github.com/redis/go-redis/v9)
+- ✅ **Redis Cluster support** (single node & cluster mode)
-- Support for Redis DB selection
+- ✅ Redis DB selection (0-15, single node only)
-- Connection pool configuration
+- ✅ Connection pool configuration
-- Custom cache expiration
+- ✅ Custom cache expiration
+- ✅ High availability with automatic failover (cluster mode)
-- Compatible with GORM v2
+- ✅ Compatible with GORM v2

 ## Installation